What is Heartworm?

 Where is Heartworm?

-Heartworm disease is in Canada and most prevalent in Southern Ontario.
+Heartworm disease is in Canada and is most prevalent in Southern Ontario.

 Last year (2016), 195 positive heartworm cases were reported to petdiseasereport.com – mostly in the Southern Ontario area.
 Keep in mind that these were only the reported cases so the actual number of animals with heartworm disease is much greater and is on the rise!
 In 2016, at least 1 positive heartworm result was reported in Mississauga alone with even more positives reported in the GTA.
 As of now (2017), already 115 pets have been tested positive for heartworm.